How To Stop Procrastinating

 Changing Your Mindset

-Shift your perspective on tasks from "I have to" to "I choose to."
-Negative feelings and negative emotions may seem like a small thing, but the long term rewards of building self efficacy are huge.
+Shift your perspective on tasks from “I have to” to “I choose to.”
+Negative feelings and negative emotions may seem like a small thing, but the long-term rewards of building self-efficacy are huge.

 Embrace a growth mindset, viewing challenges as opportunities for learning and improvement rather than insurmountable obstacles.